nnicolell/elevator-system/README.md

 ### Setup and Usage

 Open the folder 'L1G6_milestone_1' in IntelliJ and run the main method in [ElevatorSystem.java](https://github.com/nnicolell/elevator-system/blob/master/src/ElevatorSystem.java).
+JDK version 21.0.1 was used to develop the code.

 <!-- Files -->
 ### Files